 - The decreases for Canada in Figures 1 and 2 understate the magnitude of the decrease in flaring between 2014 and 2018.
-The reason for that is that Canada's production of petroleum and other liquids has increased by 22%, all the while decreasing flaring by 38%. - In contrast, Venezuela, as one example, decreased flaring by 18% but this was driven in part by steep production declines (43% less in 2018 compared to 2014). - In another example, the United States increased production of petroleum and other liquids by 27%, similar to Canada's 22% rise, but unlike Canada, U.S. flaring increased by 25%.
+The reason for that is that Canada's production of petroleum and other liquids has increased by 22%, with natural gas production up 16% in that time, all the while decreasing flaring by 38%. - In contrast, Venezuela, as one example, decreased flaring by 18% but this was driven in part by steep production declines (43% less in oil production in 2018 compared to 2014, though with a six per cent increase in gas production). - In another example, the United States increased production of petroleum and other liquids by 27%, similar to Canada's 22% rise (and the U.S. also increased gas production by 18%) but unlike Canada, U.S. flaring increased by 25%.